galetaire/cathousing/pages/posts/rent.md

 The chart from above shows the ratio between the purchase price and the rental price (all data delivered by idealista.com).
 In essence, it's an indicator similar to the price-to-earnings ratio (P/E) used in the stock market analysis.
 It can be interpreted on the following way:

-- e.g. At 2008 prices, it took 20.6 years to fully recover a house purchase through rental returns.
+- At 2008 prices, it took 20.6 years to fully recover a house purchase through rental returns.
-- e.g. At 2017 prices, it took 12.2 years to fully recover a house purchase through rental returns.
+- At 2017 prices, it took 12.2 years to fully recover a house purchase through rental returns.

 # Data sources